 - 1 cup hot broth (from homemade chicken stock)

 - Place chicken in a 4-quart soup pot with enough water to cover chicken and vegetables.
 Add onion, celery, carrots, bay leaf, salt, mint, dill, and olive oil.
 Bring to a boil and skim off froth as it develops on top (discard).
 Reduce heat, cover, and simmer for 1 hour.

 - When chicken is cooked (internal temperature of 165°), remove it from stock.
 Discard skin, bones, and cartilage.
 Dice or tear off the meat into bite-sized pieces, set aside and cover.

-- Reheat stock over medium-high heat, add chicken base to further enhance the flavor and supplement any evaporation of stock.
+- Reheat stock over medium-high heat, taste and add chicken base to further enhance the flavor and supplement any evaporation of stock.
 Be sure to taste the broth before and after adding any chicken base.
 There should be about 8 cups of stock.
-Add the diced chicken and vegetables (if using) back to the pot.
+Add the diced chicken and additional vegetables back to the pot.